SSWConsulting/SSW.Rules.Content/rules/set-maximum-periods-for-a-developer-to-work-at-a-particular-client/rule.md

 ---
+seoDescription: "Set a maximum period for developers to work at any particular client, promoting project variety and preventing burnout."
 type: rule
 archivedreason:
 title: Bored Developers - Do you set maximum periods for a developer to work at any particular client?